nucleargezi/nucleargezi.github.io/content/article/caddy-ingress.typ

         command: 'file-server :80'
 ```

-= Starting Ingress using Nginx
+= Building Ingress using Nginx

 I used both Caddy and Nginx.
 Both of them are good in my mind.
 Since it is not so disturbing to try both of them, I first tried Nginx, whose docker image is maintained by docker officially：